Ezekiel C. Gathings

-Ezekiel Candler "Took" Gathings (November 10, 1903 - May 2, 1979) was a U.S. Representative from Arkansas, representing the state's first congressional district from 1939 to 1969.
+Ezekiel Candler "Took" Gathings (November 10, 1903 - May 2, 1979) was a U.S. representative from Arkansas, representing the first congressional district from 1939 to 1969.
 A Democrat and segregationist conservative, Gathings was an ally of Strom Thurmond, and stood against all civil rights legislation.
 Gathings also chaired the 1952 House Select Committee on Current Pornographic Materials, which advocated for censorship of obscene magazines, books, and comics.

 Early life and education

 After Gathings was born in Prairie, Mississippi, his family moved to Earle, Arkansas when the boy was school-aged.

 His nickname was derived from Gathings's younger brother's mispronunciation of his childhood nickname, "Sugar" ("Tooker", shortened to "Took").

 Gathings graduated from high school in Earle, and briefly attended University of Alabama.
 He transferred to the University of Arkansas School of Law, where he graduated in 1929.
 He was admitted to the bar the same year and commenced practice in Helena, Arkansas.
 A few years later in 1932, he moved his practice to West Memphis.